fireshaker/blanket/README.md

 The `warmUp` object and the whole invocation handling will be handled by the curreny `@foundryapp/monitoring-cli` and `@foundryapp/monitoring-backend` packages.
 The initial function invocation could be handled on a server in the future.

+Alternatives to current recursive invocation:
+- add delay to all functions and invoke them in paralell
+- let all functions connect to some endpoint before they can exit - when invoking in parallel add the condition that they can exit the endpoint only when there is x functions connected at the same time.

 Inspired by personal need and:

 - https://www.jeremydaly.com/lambda-warmer-optimize-aws-lambda-function-cold-starts/
 - https://github.com/jeremydaly/lambda-warmer